 One of the most important things for us to remember is that your FOREARM CAN ROTATE, TOO!
 That is why even if your thumb is pointing outward, it DOES NOT mean that the entire arm is rotated outward.
 Try this quick experiment.
 Relax your right arm down and hold on to your right upper arm with your left hand, limiting its movement.
 Do the hitchhiker gesture with your right hand and then turn your thumb outward.
 You will be able to do it easily even though your upper right arm is being held in place by your left hand.
 Now loosen the grip of your left hand and rotate YOUR ENTIRE RIGHT ARM outward, so that the elbow crease points outward as well.
 Now your shoulder is rotating externally.
 Do you see how these two movements are completely different?
 Now add the movement of the thoracic spine as well – this will make the movement even more effective.
 That is why when you instruct your students to rotate their arms outward you have to pay really close attention to how they are doing it.
 If their forearms rotate, but the shoulders are not moving at all, then this move will have no impact on their shoulders whatsoever.

 These are some simple arm adaptations that can help us get out of the “shoulder box”.
 However, lack of the external shoulder rotation is only one of the issues that can create shoulder problems.
 Tune in next week to find out another major movement mistake that can compromise the health and safety of our shoulders – unfortunately it happens in yoga classes all the time.
-See you next week!
+Tune in!